 Lace cookies look like lace and taste like crisp caramel!
 Many years ago, when I was teaching a dessert class, one of my students asked me if one had to use a toothpick to make the holes in the cookies.
 Watch these cookies bake the first time you make them.
 You can see the holes materialize before your very eyes!

-Don’t make these cookies if you are in a rush.
-Take the time to make just six or eight at a time and to let them cool properly.
+Take your time to make just six or eight cookies at a time and let them cool properly.

 Note: Don’t make these on a humid day because they won’t remain crisp.

 Prep time: 20 minutes